rafael-santiago/life/README.md

 This project is just a try of writing a multi-platform software in pure ASSEMBLY (fully functional) which takes advantage of LIBC.

+You can also find more details about some specific parts of this code in article for [BSD Magazine](https://bsdmag.org/download/freebsd-port-knocking).

 ## How to clone it?

 Pretty simple: